Gallagher Hall, Room 2306

 If you are hosting a conference or visitor, UC Davis has negotiated rates with local hotels.
-Please use CTS Booking by completing the and emailing to email@example.com.
+Please use Prefered Booking Program by completing the and emailing to email@example.com.
 Once booking is confirmed, you will be provided a confirmation for your visitor.

 Hotel rates are non-published for rate information please contact the hotel directly using the link above.